rebsonoliveira/sql-server/samples/tutorials/java/Ubuntu/README.md

 ## Run this sample

+1. Select the specific tutorial you want to run through.

-1. From your favorite text editor, open the App.java file and update the connection string username and password with your own.
+2. From your favorite text editor, open the App.java file and update the connection string username and password with your own.

-2. From your terminal, build the project and jar by performing the following command:
+3. From your terminal, change directories to the tutorial folder (ex.
+SqlServerSample) you're running through.
+Build the project and jar by performing the following command:

     ```
     mvn package
     ```

-3. Run the program by performing the following command:
+4. Run the program by performing the following command:

     ```
     mvn -q exec:java -Dexec.mainClass=com.sqlsamples.App.java
     ```

-4. Repeat the above steps for any of the three samples provided.
+5. Repeat the above steps for any of the other tutorials provided.

 <a name=sample-details></a>